0xFh/0xfh.github.io/pages/about.md

 Welcome to my technical blog, not my personal one.

-I do not like politicians or politics, but they say, “When an oppressed person turns into an issue, he must be supported.”…
+I do not like politicians or politics, but they say, “When an oppressed person turns into a cause, he must be supported.”…

 There is a 55,000-year-old tree located in a blessed land called “Palestine.”
 This tree is the "olive tree".